 Trainees are required to register for specialist training with JRCPTB at the start of their training programmes.
-Enrolment with JRCPTB, including the complete payment of enrolment fees, is required before JRCPTB will be able to recommend trainees for a CCT.
-Trainees can enrol online at www.ircptb.org.uk.
+Enrolment with JRCPTB, including the complete payment of enrolment fees, is required before JRCPTB will be able to recommend trainees for a CCT/CESR (CP).
+Trainees can enrol online at www.jrcptb.org.uk.
+Trainees are also required to register for specialist training with Royal College of Radiologists.